thomasdeppisch/eMagLS/README.md

 (changes the signature of `getEMagLs2Filters.m` to require the desired SH order)</br>
 (yields no changes for the example Eigenmike configuration)
 - Update `testEMagLs.m` to export binaural renderings as WAV with 64bit resolution
-- Update functions to work for complex SH conventions by computing double-sided spectra (required in `getMagLsFilters.m` and `getEMagLsFilters.m` but not in `getEMagLs2Filters.m`)
+- Update functions to work for "complex" SH conventions by computing double-sided spectra (required in `getMagLsFilters.m` and `getEMagLsFilters.m` but not in `getEMagLs2Filters.m`)
 - Update `testEMagLs.m` to alternatively evaluate spectral difference in verification of rendering filters against provided reference
 - Update functions to compute 0 Hz bin not separately</br>
 (this causes the resulting eMagLS and eMagLS2 rendering filters to be different)</br>
 (therefore the reference for eMagLS and eMagLS2 rendering filters are updated for verification)
 - Update `testEMagLs.m` to verify the SH convention "wikipedia" against the "real" reference
 ### 2022-05-19
-- Update `binauralDecode.m` to warn when rendering discards imaginary signal parts (may occur for complex SH basis functions)
+- Update `binauralDecode.m` to warn when rendering discards imaginary signal parts (may occur for "complex" SH basis functions)
 - Update `testEMagLs.m` to use a different SH basis implementation more easily
 - Update `getRadialFilter.m` and `getSMAIRMatrix.m` to use `sphModalCoeffs()` from Array-Response-Simulator</br>
 (therefore also remove own implementations of spherical hankel and bessel functions)</br>